-- if you or your partner’s individual taxable income was more than $18,000 and your individual incomes were less than your Low Income Supplement threshold amount
+- more than $18,000, but less than the Low Income Family Supplement threshold amount

 You meet the residence requirement for the Low Income Family Supplement if you are in Australia on the date you submit your claim and, in the financial year being claimed, you were:

 - an Australian resident at all times

 - in Australia for at least 46 weeks, and